UniversalDevicesInc/html-node-views/README.md

 # html-node-views
 Testing Information and examples for html node views.
 This document is intended for developers and testers.
 HTML Node Views are not production ready.

+# Requirements:
+UD Mobile for iOS version 1.1.43 or greater.

 # Server
 During testing all HTML files should be hosted on a publicly accessible and secure server.
 Production files may be saved in eisy or other location to be determined by UDI.
 #### GitPages: